|

 Assistant Counselors spend part of their day supporting the camp program (assisting in activity areas, helping in the camp store, etc); around 6-7 hours each day in food service including food preparation, serving, and cleanup; and part of their day participating in camp activities with the campers in their cabin (going to dances, talent shows, evening competitions, etc.).

 Eligibility: At a minimum, AC's must have completed either their senior year in high school or the Sandy Hill CIT and JC programs.
 Most AC's are 17-19 years old.
-AC's are required to commit to at least 5 of the 9 weeks of the summer although most are here for the whole summer.
+AC's are required to commit to at least 5 of the 8 weeks of the summer although most are here for the whole summer.
+Most AC's also need to be available to work during the four two-week weekends during the summer.
 There are approximately 20 Assistant Counselors on staff each summer.

 Support Staff